New 2019 Oregon Structural Specialty Code (OSSC) effective January 1, 2020.

 - Floodplain Activity: Floodplain activity within a Special Flood Hazard Area may be subject to special permits and requirements.

-- Green Building: The City of Eugene has established a Green Building Program with a vision of making green building practices the norm in Eugene.
+- Green Building: The City of Eugene provides green building information and resources with the goal of making green building practices the norm in Eugene.

 - Additional Information: Other resources include our FAQs and the Commercial/Multi-family Fee Estimating Guide.
 Please contact us if you have any additional questions.

 Applying for a Commercial Permit

 Permit applications should be submitted through eBuild.
 Intake staff will review your application for completeness.
 Depending upon the volume of applications, you should receive notification regarding whether your application has been accepted for review within three business days.

 Trade Permits For electrical, plumbing, or residential mechanical permits that do not require plan review can be applied for through eBuild by choosing the Trade Permits option.